Apple’s pushed its iOS 15.5 update to iPhone users.

 iOS 15.5 Problems

-The current list of problems includes installation issues, UI lag, issues with Touch ID and Face ID, issues with first and third-party apps, and abnormal battery drain.
+The current list of problems includes installation issues, UI lag, issues with Touch ID and Face ID, iMessage deactivation issues impacting some iPhone users on T-Mobile, issues with first and third-party apps, and abnormal battery drain.

 If you encounter a problem on iOS 15.5, have a look at our list of fixes for the most common iOS 15 problems.
 We’ve also released some tips that could help you improve your phone’s performance and some tips that could help fix bad iOS 15 battery life.

-Apple is currently signing on iOS 15.4.1 which means you can move your iPhone’s software back to the previous version of iOS 15 if iOS 15.5 starts causing problems on your device.
-You can’t downgrade to anything older than iOS 15.4.1.
+Apple’s stopped signing on iOS 15.4.1 which means you can’t move your iPhone’s software back to the previous version of iOS 15 if iOS 15.5 starts causing problems.
+You can’t downgrade to anything older than iOS 15.4.1 either.